pytube/pytube/README.md

  <Stream: itag="250" mime_type="audio/webm" abr="70kbps" acodec="opus" progressive="False" type="audio">,
  <Stream: itag="251" mime_type="audio/webm" abr="160kbps" acodec="opus" progressive="False" type="audio">]
 ```
-You may notice that some streams listed have both a video codec and audio codec, while others have just video or just audio, this is a result of YouTube supporting a streaming technique called Dynamic Adaptive Streaming over HTTP (DASH).
+You may notice that some streams listed have both a video codec and audio
+codec, while others have just video or just audio, this is a result of YouTube
+supporting a streaming technique called Dynamic Adaptive Streaming over HTTP
+(DASH).

-In the context of pytube, the implications are for the highest quality streams; you now need to download both the audio and video tracks and then post-process them with software like FFmpeg to merge them.
+In the context of pytube, the implications are for the highest quality streams;
+you now need to download both the audio and video tracks and then post-process
+them with software like FFmpeg to merge them.

-The legacy streams that contain the audio and video in a single file (referred to as "progressive download") are still available, but only for resolutions 720p and below.
+The legacy streams that contain the audio and video in a single file (referred
+to as "progressive download") are still available, but only for resolutions
+720p and below.

+Pytube allows you to filter on every property available (see the documentation
+for the complete list), let's take a look at some of the most useful ones.

 To only view these progressive download streams: